jasonamyers/jasonamyers.github.com/_posts/2013-10-23-mavericks-clang.md

 definitions, and those builtins can conflict with the normal header files we are used to using.

+One way to deal with that is to just undef the built in copy.
+This is not a good long term solution as we need to migrate on over to clang and it's built ins on OS X. Nonetheless, it will get you back up and working.

+For example say it was failing to compile due to a conflict with strlcpy.
+You could do the following to undefine the built in.

+    #ifdef strlcpy
+    #undef strlcpy
+    #endif

 The full set, from clang/Basic/Builtins.def, is:

     LIBBUILTIN(calloc, "v*zz",        "f",     "stdlib.h", ALL_LANGUAGES)